rotationalio/rotational.io/content/en/blog/2023-11-22-pubsub-101---creating-data-flows-with-topics.md

 Here, the `topics` track the _changes_ to the products and inventory rather than just the current state of the inventory.

 ## Designing Data Flows

+Now let's return to our flight-tracking project from [Part One](https://rotational.io/blog/pubsub-101---creating-your-project/) of this course.

 Suppose we want to track aircraft flights in the hopes of building a real-time model to predict flight delays.
 One of the first steps is to think about what kinds of data will be flowing through the application.